pereznetworks/My-Tic-Tac-Toe-Game/tic-tac-toe-v3/README.md

       NEED TO FIX:

+        1: FIXED
-        1: playerO-active label may turn on or off at incorrect times
+           bug: playerO-active label may turn on or off at incorrect times set a setTimeout with each turn computer takes so computer player active label get a chance to be 'actived' fixed new game playerO label also
+             on newGame, reset both $playerX and $playerO labels to 'inactive'

+        2: FIXED
+           bug: human player can click and fill in a box when it's computer's turn which cause even more strange stuff to happen, yuk.. disabled click and hover events on $(li.box) if computer player is enabled and it's computer's turn

-        2: when an opponent gets flanked, immediate winner declared need to wait for 3 in a row to be actually selected perhaps, highlighting the winning row and waiting for 2-3 seconds
+        3: when an opponent gets flanked, immediate winner declared need to wait for 3 in a row to be actually selected perhaps, highlighting the winning row and waiting for 2-3 seconds

-        3: ensure that draw or tie is not declared to early when only 1 square is left empty with no possible wins
+        4: ensure that draw or tie is not declared to early when only 1 square is left empty with no possible wins

-        4: ensure that game scenarios account for side or corner possible win-targets after moves, 2,3,4
+        5: ensure that game scenarios account for side or corner possible win-targets after moves, 2,3,4
             including the randomness if more than one win-target possible

-        5: Fix the hoverAffect() method,
+        6: Fix the hoverAffect() method,
             so that boxes fill-in then disappear, as if computer is thinking.

 # 4: DONE: Display the player’s name if they win the game